 - York County Heritage Rail Trail: The 21.5-mile trail runs from York to the Maryland border and passes seven railroad structures on the National Register of Historic Places.

-- Stavich Bike Trail: Bike for 12 miles through two states, two counties, and three townships from New Castle, Pa., to Struthers, Ohio.
+- Stavich Bike Trail: Bike for more than 14 miles through two states, two counties, and three townships from New Castle, Pa., to Struthers, Ohio.

 - Michaux State Forest: Mountain bikers can choose from 18 miles of easy trails and nearly 20 miles of more challenging trails in southcentral PA.
 Get maps, route descriptions, and other resources for mountain and road biking trails in and around Gettysburg at Healthy Adams Bicycle Pedestrian's website.